mhweiner/autorel/README.md

 ## Usage with Other Repositories (not GitHub)

 `autorel` is designed to work with any CI/CD system, not just GitHub Actions.
-You can use it with GitLab, Bitbucket, Jenkins, or any other system that supports running shell commands.
+You can use it with GitLab, Bitbucket, Jenkins, or any other system that supports running shell commands and meets our [system requirements](#system-requirements).

 Simply use the `--skip-release` flag (arg: `skipRelease: true`) to skip creating a release on GitHub.
 Then, you can use the `--run` flag (arg: `run: string`) to run any command or script after the version bump with the new version number available as an environment variable [see below](#run).